QazerLab/workbench/roles/gtk2/README.md

 gtk2
 ====

-Installs GTK 2 and its configurations.
+Installs GTK 2 and its configuration.

 Requirements
 ------------